-- 1.1.
-These rules and regulations shall govern the post graduate study leading to the award of degree of Master of Science (Agriculture) Agricultural Entomology in the Faculty of Agriculture. - 1.2.
-They shall come into force with effect from the academic year 2019 2020 onwards.
+1.1.
+These rules and regulations shall govern the post graduate study leading to the award of degree of Master of Science (Agriculture)Agronomyin the Faculty of Agriculture.

+1.2.
+They shall come into force with effect from the academic year 2019 - 2020 onwards.